tetherscript/WinUITranslator/README.md

 ### Using the class in the target project

 You can find `\Common\TLocalized.cs` in this Translator app and copy it or link to it in your target app.
 It has a `TeeLocalized` namespace.

+> [!NOTE]
-The names are weird to hopefully avoid naming collisions when you include this class in your target project.
+> The names are weird to hopefully avoid naming collisions when you include this class in your target project.

-It's named `TLocalized` instead of `Localized` because that's how it should be—at least in the old Delphi days, which ironically was written by the same guy who made C#.
+> It's named `TLocalized` instead of `Localized` because that's how it should be—at least in the old Delphi days, which ironically was written by the same guy who made C#.
 Small world.

 ### More examples